mikolajjuda/rust-introduction/slides_en.md

 # Stack Overflow Development Survey

-Przez ostatnie 8 lat (2016-2023) Rust
+For the last 8 years (2016-2023) Rust was voted the most loved programming language.
-zajmował pierwsze miejsce jako najbardziej uwielbiany język programowania.

 - 2023: 84.66%
 - 2022: 86.73%